 The Desklodge is a mixture of playground and workspace bringing to life that work hard play hard attitude.
 It’s quirky decor includes a tree in the middle of the event space, a Doctor Who phone box which leads to a quiet, no phone calls and no meetings space as well as a plush hotdesk area with silk lined walls.
 This is hot property in a location close to Temple Meads train station and a 5 minute walk to the city centre.

 Community type: Startups, freelancers, creatives

 - Free 2 day trial

-Another Stokes Croft hotspot, this not-for-profit social enterprise includes a coworking space that is perfect for brand new startups.
-The rates are designed to support creatives and young entrepreneurs to develop their business ideas starting at £60 for 30 hours.
-It has a simple layout and everything you would expect from a coworking space (apart from the David Bowie themed meeting room) with the addition of a variety of exciting socialising options just around the corner.
+This not-for-profit social enterprise includes a coworking space that is ideal for brand new startups.
+The rates are designed to support creatives and young entrepreneurs find desk space in Bristol, starting at £60 for 30 hours.
+It has a simple layout and everything you would expect from a coworking space (apart from the David Bowie themed meeting room).

 Community type: Freelancers, Entrepreneurs, Startups

 Set in a very attractive Georgian building with large windows and exposed brickwork, Studio 31 provides a classy touch to the coworking experience and houses a mixture of media startups.
 Located right in the centre of town behind Park Street and under the shadow of the Wills Memorial Building, this space has a traditional Bristolian architectural look and is right on the doorstep of the city’s best bars and clubs.
 The hotdesk prices range from £2.50 a day to £175 per month.

 - Half price membership fees for the Square private members club